 Why do interviewers ask this question?

 Interviewers are looking to gain a deeper understanding of your strengths, as well as how you approach challenges and work with others.
-They want to find out how well you understand how to use your strengths to succeed in the workplace, and whether or not those strengths align with the company’s needs.
+Just like when asking “What makes you unique?“, they want to find out how well you understand how to use your strengths to succeed in the workplace, and whether or not those strengths align with the company’s needs.

 This question also helps interviewers see how you define success and what you’ve accomplished with your skills.
 If you don’t have professional experiences, you can also include non-professional ones as long as they’re relevant to the job.